nexo-tech/nexo-tech.github.io/content/posts/microservices-for-startups/index.md

 A lot of engineers reach for microservices early, thinking they’re “the right way.”
 And sure — at scale, they can help.
 But in a startup, that same complexity turns into drag.

 Microservices only pay off when you have real scaling bottlenecks, large teams, or independently evolving domains.
 Before that?
 You’re paying the price without getting the benefit: duplicated infra, fragile local setups, and slow iteration.
+For example, **Segment** eventually [reversed their microservice split](https://segment.com/blog/goodbye-microservices/) for this exact reason — too much cost, not enough value.

 **Takeaway: Microservices are a scaling tool — not a starting template.**